glouppe/info8006-introduction-to-ai/lecture1.md

 - Neuroscience adds to that the study of **how the brain works**, mechanistically, functionally, and systematically to produce observable behavior.

 .center.width-50[![](figures/lec1/brain.png)]
+.caption[Can we build a computer model of the brain?]

 ---